-6.1.4.1 When the mechanical transmission system fails
+6.1.4.1 When the mechanical transmission system fails to operate properly

-A mechanical calibration must be performed using specific calibration tools in case of the following circumstances:
+A zero calibration must be performed using dedicated mechanical calibration tools in the following circumstances:

-• After replacing mechanical system parts such as motors, timing belts, reducers, etc.;

-- After a violent collision; - After replacing the robot arm.
+- After replacing mechanical system parts such as motors, timing belts, reducers, and gears. - After a violent collision that results in deviation of the transmission system. - After replacing the robot body.

-6.1.4.2 When multiturn value of the encoder is lost
+6.1.4.2 When the multi-loop counter data of the encoder is lost

-A software calibration can be performed in case of the following circumstances:

-• After the encoder battery is discharged.
+A zero calibration can be performed using soft calibration in the following circumstances: • After the encoder battery is discharged.